 While doing this, you might realize that your brain is very good at finding proofs for what it thinks and believes, but not so good at finding arguments to prove that your thought may not be true.
-This is because that is what our brains do (a post on this topic will be shared soon), it works to validate what it thinks.
+This is because that is what our storytelling brains do, it works to validate what it thinks.
 That’s its job.
 And since at the beginning you are already believing your thought, your brain will find it easier to find evidence to prove what it is already believing!

 To be able to deal with this, you can ask yourself:

 Did I have any experiences before that can show me that my thought is not true?

 What would a loving friend would tell me if she/he were to show me that this thought is not true?

 If my friend were in the same situation, and thought the same way, what would I say to him to show him that his thought is not true?

 If there was a law based on this thought, and if I didn’t obey to that law, how would I justify my behavior?
 What would I tell to people who judge my behavior?